ssbucarlos/smash-ultimate-blender/README.md

 # smash-ultimate-blender
 [![wiki](https://img.shields.io/badge/wiki-guide-success)](https://github.com/ssbucarlos/smash-ultimate-blender/wiki)

-Blender Plugin that contains utilities for Smash Ultimate Models and (eventually) Animations.
+Blender Plugin that contains utilities for Smash Ultimate models and animations.

 **Blender 3.1 support is planned for a future update but not supported at this time.
 You can download Blender 3.0 from https://download.blender.org/release/Blender3.0/**